 SUMMER RIDING: NCMT offers two one-week and three two-week summer riding camp sessions for children ages 7 to 17 from June through August.
 Through expert instruction and fun activities in a closely supervised environment, your child will learn about the equestrian world and gain a great appreciation of horses.
 The camp week runs from Monday through Thursday, with special exceptions indicated in the documents.
 Camp activities include group riding lessons, arts and crafts, fun activities, barn chores, and veterinary care lectures, all within a closely supervised environment.
 Spaces are limited so don't wait until the last minute!

 Click HERE for 2014 Summer Camp documents.

-FUNDRAISING EVENTS: NCMT holds two fundraisers each year to fund the essential needs of our horses, youth scholarships, therapeutic programs, and ongoing capital projects.
-The spring event has traditionally been a Barn Dance at NCMT with live music, barbecue and a raffle.
-The Holiday Party is held off-site in November with dancing and a silent auction.
+FUNDRAISING EVENTS: NCMT holds two major fundraisers each year to fund the essential needs of our horses, youth scholarships, therapeutic programs, and ongoing capital projects.
+The spring event has traditionally been a Barn Dance at NCMT with live music, barbecue and raffle.
+The Holiday Party is held off-site in November with dinner and a silent auction.
 Great times for everyone!

 HORSE SHOWS AND CLINICS: NCMT hosts a variety of schooling and USEF-rated shows throughout the year.
 All Troopers are encouraged to ride and participate.
 In addition, NCMT staff invites outside professional trainers, riders and clinicians to host riding and horsemanship clinics at our facility.
 Priority is given to NCMT members, but outside barns and trainers are welcome to participate.